-Full day tour to Luxor from Sharm El Sheikh by flight.
-Visit the Valley of the Kings, Colossi of Memnon, and Temple of Hatshbsut on the West bank Enjoy the complex of Karnak temple and a local meal on the East side.
-Egyptologist guide, air-conditioned vehicle and entrance fees all included.
+Full-day tour to Luxor from Sharm El Sheikh day tours by flight.
+Visit the Valley of the Kings, Colossi of Memnon, and Temple of Hatshepsut on the West bank Enjoy the complex of Karnak temple and a local meal on the East side.
+Egyptologist guide from Your Egypt tours, air-conditioned vehicle, and entrance fees are all included.

-Our representative will pick you up from your hotel in Sharm El Sheikh and drive to airport
+Our representative will pick you up from your hotel in Sharm El Sheikh and drive you to the airport

-Upon your arrival at Luxor Airport, your Egyptologist guide will be waiting for you to start your day tour.
+Upon your arrival at Luxor Airport, your Egyptologist guide will be waiting for you to start your Luxor day tours

-Following this, you will cross the Nile to the West bank where you will visit the Valley of the Kings.
-This is a barren desert area in which the Pharaohs were buried waiting life after death.
-A lot of mummies and treasures found in these beautiful colored tombs.
+Following this, you will cross the Nile through our best Egypt Nile cruises to the West bank where you will visit the Valley of the Kings.
+This is a barren desert area in which the Pharaohs were buried waiting for life after death.
+A lot of mummies and treasures are found in these beautiful colored tombs.
 You can visit three tombs to enjoy the colors and murals on the walls.
-The tombs were craved deep in the mountain rock
+The tombs were carved deep in the mountain rock

-Then continue your tour on the west bank and drive to the mortuary temple of Queen Hatshibsut.
-She is the first female pharaoh in ancient Egypt who ruled the kingdom fpr 20 prosperous years.
+Then continue your Egypt day tours on the west bank and drive to the mortuary temple of Queen Hatshepsut.
+She is the first female pharaoh in ancient Egypt who ruled the kingdom for 20 prosperous years.
 This temple is called El Deir el Bahari or the early Christians used the Northern monastery as it as a Coptic monastery.
 Unlike the other temples, this one was built of limestone and partly hewn in the mother bedrock.
 It has three terraces and its focal point is to tell the story of the Divine birth of the Queen.

-You will have lunch during the tour in a local restaurant in Luxor and finally you will driven to Luxor airport and fly back to Sharm El Sheikh.
+You will have lunch during the tour in a local restaurant in Luxor and finally, you will drive to Luxor airport and fly back to Sharm El Sheikh.

 |Number of persons||1- person||2-4 person||5-8 person||9-16 person|